-- 1. Students can withdraw from an examination through Osiris up to three calendar days before the examination. - 2.
+- 1. Students can withdraw from an examination through Osiris up to three calendar days before the examination (Additional: see Article 16.3) - 2.
 Any student who has withdrawn from an examination should re-register on a subsequent occasion, in accordance with the provisions of Articles 13 and 14.